bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-project-removed|

 The Workflow Event Log API has been deprecated in Axon Ivy 8.0 and has been removed now.
-It was never Public API, so most project should not be affected.
+As it was never Public API, most projects will not be affected.

 .. container:: admonition note toggle